QLZBO/MNIST-numpy/README.md

 This project implements handwritten digit recognition on the MNIST dataset using pure Python code, relying solely on the numpy and gzip libraries
 Utilizing GPU to accelerate the training process, we have implemented the complete forward propagation, backward propagation, and Adam optimization algorithm
+When using, please place all files in the same folder directory

 environment
 - Python 3.13